Floating

 Image source: YouTube

-YouTube uses recaps to deliver personalized campaigns that highlight users’ achievements.
+YouTube uses recaps to deliver personalized emails that highlight users’ achievements.
 In this example, they provide stats for the previous month right in the email and include a link, making the analytics more accessible.
 These numbers aren’t only entertaining, but they are also vital, particularly for content creators.

 But YouTube didn’t stop there.
 They also recapped their updates to deliver more value.